 Not all parts are manufactured to the same standards.
 A new independent study by UL Solutions examined dozens of third-party lithium-ion batteries and found that none of the batteries tested met existing safety standards - and 88% failed so catastrophically that they caught fire.
-That's why Apple are the only smartphone company that transparently provide a device's repair history, including the origin of any repaired parts, through a feature called Parts and Service History.
-Considering that millions of iPhone devices in use are second-hand, it's critical for customers to have access to their device's repair history so they're aware if it contains parts that could potentially compromise their safety, security or privacy.
+18 That's why Apple is the only smartphone company that transparently provides a device's repair history, including the origin of any repaired parts, through a feature called Parts and Service History.
+Considering that millions of iPhones in use are secondhand, it's critical for customers to have access to their device's repair history so they are aware if it contains parts that could potentially compromise their safety, security, or privacy.